 During 2009, the exchange rate decreased, particularly during the fourth quarter, reaching Ps.
 506.4/US\$ by the end of the year.
 This was mainly the result of the depreciation of the U.S. dollar in international markets.
-The Chilean peso may also have been affected by the inflow of dollars related to the government's withdrawals from the FEES to help finance the 2009 Fiscal Plan (See "The Economy-Fiscal Plan 2009").
+The Chilean peso may also have been affected by the inflow of dollars related to the government's withdrawals from the FEES to help finance the 2009 Fiscal Plan (See "The Economy-Recent Macroeconomic Performance").
+During 2010 and through the first six months of 2011, the exchange rate appreciated in line with currencies of many emerging economies.
+In addition, performance of the developed and emerging economies in terms of output and the evolution of international financial markets, increased the volatility especially of the peso towards the end of 2010.